Genvoya: elvitegravir + cobicistat + emtricitabine + TAF (E/C/F/TAF)

 - Genvoya should not be used in people with reduced kidney function defined as having eGRF levels less than 30 mL/minute.

-- Genvoya should not be used in people with sever liver impairment.
+- Genvoya should not be used in people with severe liver impairment.

 The European patient leaflet and detailed Product Information for Genvoya are available in PDF format at the European Medicines Agency (EMA) website.